AGhost-7/stockpiler/api/readme.md

+# API
+Backend used by stockpiler.

-## API
+## Authentication
-Note: After being authenticated, you will need to pass in your authentication token in the http `Authorization` header like so:
+After being authenticated, you will need to pass in your authentication token in the http `Authorization` header like so:

 ```
 Authorization: Bearer eyJhbGciOiJIUzI1NiIXVCJ9TJVA95OrM7E20RMHrHDcEfxjoYZgeFONFh7HgQ
 ```

+## Pagination

+All list endpoints have an optional `limit` and `offset` query parameter.
+By default, `limit` is set to 20 (maximum of 100), and `offset` is by default 0.

+## Endpoints

 ### User